ursetto/stability-infrastructure/README.md

     $SCR/cherry-pick <commitid> ...

+Specifying more than one `commitid` may apply patches out of order, and I have no idea why.

 If there is e.g. a NEWS file updated that you don't want to merge in, cherry pick the patch without committing, undo the NEWS change and commit.
-To avoid changing authorship, use -c option when committing (however, this will also discard "Conflict" info added by cherry-pick).
+To avoid changing authorship after `-n`, use the `-c` option when committing (however, this will also discard "Conflict" info added by cherry-pick).

     $SCR/cherry-pick -n <commitid>